All, Realty, Facility Management

 In this article, we will be uncovering the main differences between facility and property management.

-In other words, facility management is an organizational function that is responsible for integrating people, places, and processes within the property in order to improve the quality of life and overall productivity.
+Sila’s Facility management Services offers an organizational function that is responsible for integrating people, places, and processes within the property in order to improve the quality of life and overall productivity.

 On the other hand, property management includes managing the property that is typically owned by another entity or person.
 Property managers work on behalf of the owners to preserve the property while also generating income.